open-component-model/ocm/docs/reference/ocm_add_resources.md

 Add resources specified in a resource file to a component version.
 So far only component archives are supported as target.

 This command accepts resource specification files describing the resources to add to a component version.
 Elements must follow the resource meta data description scheme of the component descriptor.
+Besides referential resources using the <code>access</code> attribute to describe the access method, it is possible to describe local resources fed by local data using the <code>input</code>
+field (see below).

+The description file might contain:
+- a single resource
+- a list of resources under the key <code>resources</code>
+- a list of yaml documents with a single resource or resource list

 It is possible to describe a single resource via command line options.
 The meta data of this element is described by the argument of option <code>--resource</code>,